Eros Pisano

-Eros Pisano (born 31 March 1987) is an Italian footballer who plays as a full-back.
+Eros Pisano (born 31 March 1987) is an Italian footballer who plays as a right-back for Serie D club ChievoVerona.

 Club career

 Varese

 Pisano started his career at hometown club Varese, and won the Serie D Group A championship and was promoted.
 He also played for Varese in Eccellenza in 2004–05 season, played in the national promotion playoffs.

 In 2006–07 season, he made his professional debut in Serie C2, completing the season in 11th place.
 In July 2007 he was sold to Serie B team Pisa in co-ownership deal.
 However, he only played 7 times in the second division, including once in the relegation playoffs.

 In the next season he returned to Varese.
 Varese gave up the remain 50% rights to Pisa in June 2008, and he returned to Varese in a co-ownership deal in August.
 In June 2009 Varese acquired the remaining 50% of Pisano's transfer rights from Pisa, and he proved to be instrumental as his team became Lega Pro Seconda Divisione Group A champions in 2008–09 and then won the 2009–10 Lega Pro Prima Divisione playoffs, thus ensuring two consecutive promotions in a row.
 In the 2010–11 Serie B, Pisano appeared in 40 league games out of 42, and his team surprised once again as Varese ended the regular season in fourth place, then losing the promotion playoff semi-finals to Padova.